 Hungary remains one of the last European wine producing countries yet to be fully appreciated.
 "The best-kept secret of the old wine world"

-With 22 wine regions, growing hundreds of varietals, Hungary offers a multitude of great wines to explore.
+With 22 wine regions growing hundreds of varietals, the country offers a multitude of great wines to explore, where to start is the only question?

 My first visit to Hungary, after a trip to Budapest to meet the family, we caught a train to Historic Eger, one of the most beautiful towns in rural Northern Hungary, perfectly situated on the edge of the beautiful Bükk Mountains national park and world famous Egri wine region.